apache/accumulo-website/contributor/making-release.md

 likely take at least 15 minutes, even on recent hardware), your current branch will be on the "next" version that you provided to the release plugin.

-One unwanted side-effect of this approach is that after creating this branch, but *before invoking release:perform*, you must edit the release.properties to add the _-rcN_ suffix to the value of scm.tag.
-Otherwise, the release plugin will complain that it cannot find the branch for the release.
 With a successful invocation of *mvn release:perform*, a staging repository will be made for you on the [ASF Nexus server][2] which you can log into with your ASF credentials.
+The script will prompt for the generated number at the end of the staging repository name, i.e. 1086 for `orgapacheaccumulo-1086`.

 After you log into Nexus, click on _Staging Repositories_ in the _Build Promotion_ toolbar on the left side of the screen.
 Assuming your build went according to plan, you should have a new staging repository made for